 Name Social Security #

 Street Address

 City State Zip Code

-Telephone Number (home) (cell)
+Telephone Number (home) ((cell)

 Emergency Contact Telephone

 Date of Birth Place of Birth

-All other names by which you have been known
+All other names by which you

-Most recent addresses other than cu rrent:
+Most recent addresses other that

-From to
+F rom to

-From to
+F: rom to

-Is your name currently listed on a re egistry for sexual offenders?
-Yes No

-If yes, where and since what date?

-pending or has ever been sustain have never resigned or been terr sexual misconduct. below that no civil, criminal, or church complaint is ned against me for sexual misconduct, and that I minated from a position for reasons related to
+1 0 nal, or church complaint is I misconduct, and that I

-ORI am unable to make the above certification.
-I offer, instead, the following

-rmination, or outcome of the situation with
+I am unable to make description of the complain explanatory comments. the above certification.
+I off at, termination, or outcome of ak of this form or additional sh the situation with

-Page 35 of 46 Approved October 22, 2022

-(Please use th e back of this form or additional sheets, if necessary) 2 I grant my perr nission for the Presbytery of Prospect Hill to contact primary and seconda ary references, and to secure criminal records and credit history as needed.
+2 I grant my permission on for the Presbytery of Pro spect Hill to contact

+primary and secondary reas needed. eferences, and to secure crin ninal records and credit histo

 Signed Date

+ge 37 of 57 Approved October 21, 20